Open and Save Word Document in Blazor

 </NavLink>

-By executing the program, you will get the Word document as follows.
+Upon executing the program, the Word document will be generated as follows:

 NOTE

-Even though Word library works in WASM app, it is recommended to use server deployment.
-Since the WASM app deployment increases the application payload size.
+While the Word library functions in WASM Standalone, server-side deployment is recommended.
+WASM Standalone deployment increases the application payload size.

 Kindly explore the supported and unsupported features of Word library in Blazor